Occupational Licensing Blunts Competition and Boosts Inequality - Slashdot

 You want a capitalist free market, but only for other people.

+Actually a great counter example.
+We don't have the horrendous network lock-in that the US does.
+European phones

 Definitely a problem with American government.
-(Score:2)
+(Score:3)

 The thing you didn't mention explicitly is that coming up with these things is not useless to them.